Skip to content

 Lanterna locates the target app’s process ID using platform-appropriate discovery:

-• Simulator: xcrun simctl spawn <deviceId> launchctl list to enumerate running processes
+• Simulator: xcrun simctl spawn <deviceId> launchctl list to enumerate running processes, with pgrep as fallback

 Step 2 — Create Temp Directory